EOEPCA/deployment-guide/docs/index.md

 # Deployment Guide

+!!!
+Updates
+    See the [ChangeLog](../latest) for any updates/fixes that have been made to the tip since the v1.4 release.<br>
+    This may include relevant fixes that you may wish to take account of in your deployment.

 The Deployment Guide captures each release of the EOEPCA Reference Implementation, by providing for each version...

 * Description of how each building-block is configured and deployed - see **Deploy EOEPCA Components**